niki4/go_twitch/README.md

 # go_twitch
 Web client on Go for watching Twitch streams.

 It's currently running on Heroku, so you can play around without any installation.
-Simply open in browser: http://stark-harbor-28675.herokuapp.com
+To try how it works you may play with running instance: https://go-twitch.herokuapp.com/

 ## Setup and Run
 Client utilizes Twitch API, therefore in order to get it running, you need to first:
 1. Create and login to Twitch account
 2. Register a [new App](https://dev.twitch.tv/console/apps) on Twitch Developers site.
 * *Owner*: name for your app
-* *OAuth Redirect URL*: this must be your client instance URL where Twitch will redirects once it got consent from user, e.g. "http://stark-harbor-28675.herokuapp.com:80" for Heroku instance or "http://localhost:80" if you want to run it locally.
+* *OAuth Redirect URL*: this must be your client instance URL where Twitch will redirects once it got consent from user, e.g. "http://go-twitch.herokuapp.com:80" for Heroku instance or "http://localhost:80" if you want to run it locally.
 * *Category*: whatever, on your choice

 Copy your *"Client identifier"* and *"Client secret key"* (hit "New secret key" button to get it) and save it somewhere.
 This will be your Twitch client login and password :-)